Join the Mav Team

 Resident Assistants are valuable members of the Office of Residential Life, serving as counselors, advisors, educators, and mentors for the duration of an academic year.
 The Resident Assistant (RA) is committed to developing an inclusive community that enhances and supports students’ academic, social, and cultural development.
 The RA will be responsible for enforcing and abiding by all College policies and federal, state, and local laws both on- and off-campus throughout the duration of employment.

-- RAs serve as a positive representative of Mercy College to students and families and are expected to demonstrate good judgement, as well as be knowledgeable about campus resources
+- Serve as a positive representative of Mercy College to students and families and are expected to demonstrate good judgment, as well as be knowledgeable about campus resources

 - Develop and manage positive interpersonal peer-leader relationships with residents by having ongoing, engaging conversations, discussing and addressing student concerns and problems

-- Assess residents’ needs and interests to design and execute experiences that fulfill programming model requirements and enhance the social, educational, and personal development of residents, connecting them to the floor
+- Assess residents’ needs and interests to design and execute experiences that fulfill programming model requirements and enhance the social, educational, and personal development of residents, fostering a sense of belonging

 - Respond to personal crises and emergencies of residents with promptness, dependability, and in a manner that shows care and consideration